 UNBOUND

-UNBOUND is Germany’s first flexible and accessible residency and exhibition program for artists with and without disabilities working across multiple disciplines.
-A flexible and accessible residency means that artists are supported financially, creatively and can carry out the residency at a location, pace and scale that suits them best.
+UNBOUND is Germany’s first flexible and accessible residency and exhibition program for artists with and without disabilities working in various disciplines.
+A flexible and accessible residency means that artists are supported financially and creatively and can carry out the residency in a location, at a pace and to a scale that suits them best.

-The first edition of UNBOUND ran from October 2022 to July 2023 and was funded by the Senatsverwaltung für Inneres und Sport in connection with the Special Olympics, which was held in Berlin in June 2023.
-The project was a pilot project that we hope will develop into a permanent feature of Berlin’s cultural landscape.
-We will create a Handbook at the end of 2023 to document our experiences and the feedback of our participating artists.
+The first edition of UNBOUND ran from October 2022 to July 2023 and was funded by the Senate Department for the Interior and Sport in connection with the Special Olympics, which took place in Berlin in June 2023.
+The project was a pilot project that we hope will become an integral part of Berlin’s cultural landscape.
+At the end of 2023, we will create a handbook to document our experiences and the feedback from the participating artists.

-Six artists participated in the residency, where they each received a stipend to create a new work on the theme of “connection”.
-They participated together in a series of creative workshops, and received one-on-one mentoring, before presenting their work in a final exhibition at CLB Berlin during the Special Olympics in June 2023.
+Six artists took part in the residency and each received a grant to create a new work on the theme of “connection”.
+They took part in a series of creative workshops together and received personal mentoring before presenting their work in a final exhibition at CLB Berlin during the Special Olympics in June 2023.

 Our Artists in Residence